 The Wisconsin Department of Public Instruction (DPI) is required to submit this report to the Legislature regarding the status of existing charter schools, the number of petitions for new charter schools, and the action taken by school boards and DPI on petitions for new charter schools (see Wis.
 Stat. §115.28 (49)).
-This report offers the results of the charter school activity survey in the 421 Wisconsin school districts during the 2021-2022 school year.
+This report offers the results of the charter school activity survey in the 421 Wisconsin school districts during the 2022-2023 school year.
 Independent authorizer charter school activity is not included in the survey.

 This report documents two distinct stages of decision-making regarding new charter school proposals.
-The first is a "development" decision (previously known as first-level decision) which includes the following: (1) further study of a new charter school; (2) considering participation in a charter consortium; or (3) study of a federal Charter Schools Program grant or subgrant for a new or replicated charter school.
-The second is an "implementation" decision (previously known as a second-level decision) which is defined as (1) an approved charter contract between the district and the operator of a charter school for a new charter school; (2) an approved written agreement to participate in a consortium; or (3) a signature on a federal Charter Schools Program grant or subgrant for a new or replicated charter school.
+The first is a "development" decision which includes the following: (1) further study of a new charter school; (2) considering participation in a charter consortium; or (3) study of a federal Charter Schools Program grant or subgrant for a new or replicated charter school.
+The second is an "implementation" decision which is defined as (1) an approved charter contract between the district and the operator of a charter school for a new charter school; (2) an approved written agreement to participate in a consortium; or (3) a signature on a federal Charter Schools Program grant or subgrant for a new or replicated charter school.
 For the purpose of this definition, petition and proposal can be used interchangeably.